Got a question? We have an answer.

 If you have problems logging into the CE Center or when you log in you are not recognized as an AANP member, you might have more than one email in our records, e.g., your email for membership may be different than the one previously used for the CE Center.
 The CE Center now uses your membership login, giving you one login and password for AANP website areas.

 I have answered the questions provided during the presentation (pre and post surveys) but am then sent back to the AANP CE Center.
 What do I do to get my certificate?

 AANP has several programs created with educational Partners.
 For some of these programs the Partner is hosting the program content and AANP is hosting the post-test and evaluation.
 Log into the CE Center and go to the Products page to access the activity.
 Click on 'Steps to Receive Credit' to continue.
 Here you will complete the posttest and evaluation to receive credit and the certificate of completion.
 The certificate is also archived in your Portfolio for future access.

 Quick Note: if you've not used the AANP CE Center before and do not have an AANP login, you will need to register to continue.

 How many new NPs are prepared each year?

 The number of NPs completing their graduate programs has continued to increase each year.
-In 2011, over 11,000 new NPs entered the workforce after completing their NP programs.
+An estimated 14,000 new NPs completed their academic programs in 2011-2012.